-Today’s consumers expect personalised content and experiences, and why wouldn’t they?
+Today’s consumers expect personalized content and experiences, and why wouldn’t they?
 Not only has technology increased everyone’s expectations to receive what they want, when and where they want it, but today’s brands are also requesting more and more personal information from consumers.
-It’s only fitting that consumers should expect to receive tailored content and customised, high-quality user experiences in return.
+It’s only fitting that consumers should expect to receive tailored content and customized, high-quality user experiences in return.

 Consumers aren’t quiet about these demands, with nearly 75% of online consumers reporting frustration when brands don’t deliver content that aligns with their interests.

 Luckily for today’s marketers, it’s now possible to deliver on consumers’ increasing expectations.
-Marketing platforms today now utilize artificial intelligence marketing (AIM) and machine learning to collect and analyse consumer data to craft detailed consumer profiles.
-Marketers can in turn leverage these profiles to create highly targeted, personalised content, campaigns, incentives, and experiences.
+Marketing platforms today now utilize artificial intelligence marketing (AIM) and machine learning to collect and analyze consumer data to craft detailed consumer profiles.
+Marketers can in turn leverage these profiles to create highly targeted, personalized content, campaigns, incentives, and experiences.

 Marketers no longer have to send generic messages to huge audiences.
-Instead, AIM makes it possible for marketers to create, optimise, and customise interactions across multiple channels, with little to no added manual work.
+Instead, AIM makes it possible for marketers to create, optimize, and customize interactions across multiple channels, with little to no added manual work.
 This means marketers can now engage with consumers in meaningful ways, on a personal level, at every step of the buying journey.

-So how do marketers actually achieve this level of personalisation?
+So how do marketers actually achieve this level of personalization?
 The answer lies in emerging and innovative technology.

-Today’s personalised marketing technology can use customer data to predict buyer needs, align brand offerings to those needs, and then proactively recommend products and offerings that benefit both the customer and the brand.
+Today’s personalized marketing technology can use customer data to predict buyer needs, align brand offerings to those needs, and then proactively recommend products and offerings that benefit both the customer and the brand.

 Here are some types of technology that can help marketers deliver consumers what they want, before they even know they want it:

-Many marketing automation solutions allow for enhanced personalisation in addition to optimisation.
-These advanced workflows can be expanded to include personalised content and messaging based on specific triggers or predetermined rules.
+Many marketing automation solutions allow for enhanced personalization in addition to optimization.
+These advanced workflows can be expanded to include personalized content and messaging based on specific triggers or predetermined rules.
 Marketing automation allows marketers to do more with less, all while creating a seamless consumer experience.

 Tech Savvy Offline